Diploma in Multimedia Arts

 Satisfaction Guaranteed - Those seeking to reinforce their newly acquired skills, as well as those unable to master all the skills and techniques the first time, can take advantage of FREE lifetime refreshers of the same courses, as long as the course is being offered.

-- For photography courses, each student is required to bring his own camera and accessories, one suitable for the subject or field of study.
+- For photography and video/film classes: Each student is required to bring his own camera or camcorder, one suitable for the field of study.

-Note: For computer-based classes, student will be provided one computer each during the class.
+- For computer-based classes: Each student will be provided with one computer during the class.